duarm/catchme/README.md

 - remove POS - Removes the music at the given POS from the playlist

+- shuffle/shuf - Shuffles the playlist

-- status - Returns a status list of the current music ?REMOVE?
+- status - Returns a status list of the current music

 - format "FORMAT" - Returns the string formatted accordingly, with information from the currently playing music (see Format below)